The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: From Modality Alignment to Jailbreak Transfer

-There are multiple approaches for aligning additional modalities with language models.
-A widely adopted and dominant paradigm is to project heterogeneous modalities into a \emph{shared representation space}, enabling a single backbone language model to jointly attend to multimodal inputs.
+There are multiple approaches for aligning additional modalities with text-centric language models.
+A widely adopted and dominant paradigm is to project heterogeneous modalities into a \emph{shared representation space} (details are provided in Appendix~\ref{sec:preprocess}), enabling a single backbone language model to jointly attend to multimodal inputs.
 This unified-representation approach is employed by recent omni-models \cite{xu2025qwen2, xu2025qwen3omnitechnicalreport, tong2025interactiveomniunifiedomnimodalmodel}.
-As the technical reports of many omni-models provide limited detail on their training procedures, we formalize the preprocessing and training using the widely adopted Qwen2.5-Omni \cite{xu2025qwen2} as a representative example based on its technical report and released implementation.